harshithakannan/harshithakannan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 👋 Hi there!
-I'm Harsitha Kannan, a curious and innovative developer with a deep passion for full-stack and Python development.
+I'm Harshitha Kannan, a curious and innovative developer with a deep passion for full-stack and Python development.
 I thrive on solving complex problems and transforming ideas into impactful solutions through code.
 With a strong foundation in computer science, I am always exploring new technologies and contributing to projects that drive change.
 My goal is to continuously improve, collaborate with like-minded individuals, and build software that makes a difference in the world.

 🔭 Currently working on: